What we do: Data protection & GDPR legal advice

 Examples of our work

-Why the latest AI hiring tech could land your business in legal bother
+How the latest AI HR technology landed Uber in legal bother

 As BP plan for more home-working, are businesses forgetting the cyber risks?